 Adelaide Airport is South Australia's largest single employment site, directly employing more than 10,000 people on and off airport, and contributing to the generation of a further 12,700 induced jobs.
 It is currently undertaking an expansion of the main terminal to significantly upgrade international arrivals and departures and create more retail and dining options for both domestic and international travellers.
-Construction is due to be completed in late 2021.
+Construction was completed in late 2021.